MagatteDiene/MagatteDiene/README.md

 Currently working as a **Fullstack Developer (Backend Focus)** at HTSOFT Senegal, I contribute to building scalable web applications, integrating AI-powered solutions, and optimizing database architectures.
 I thrive on solving complex technical challenges and delivering high-quality software that makes an impact.

  **What drives me:**
-- Building intelligent systems with **Machine Learning** and **AI**
-- Crafting clean, maintainable code with modern frameworks
-- Collaborating with cross-functional teams to ship impactful products
-- Continuous learning and staying ahead of emerging technologies
+ Building intelligent systems, writing clean code, and solving real-world problems with modern technologies.

 ---